The-Randalorian/rando-ga-test-harness/README.md

-# The Randalorian's LISP Grading Test Harness
+# The Randalorian's Grading Test Harness
 This is how I run your assignments.